 We’ve matched up personalities we often see coming into our shop with the best eyewear brands.
 With expert recommendations from our team, you can start your research before arriving to the shop.
 It doesn’t matter if you’re looking to be seen or just fit in.

-Since 1999, founders Richard Mewha and Rick Nelson have maintained a classic but minimalist esthetic when designing and representing Bevel.
+Since 1999, founders Richard Mewha and Rick Nelson have maintained a classic but minimalist aesthetic when designing and representing Bevel.
 With their headquarters in Kansas City, these two men and their team have not set out to create the coolest, hottest or most recognizable frames in the world; they prefer their frames to be highly functional and stylish yet understated.

 In 2014 Blake Kuwahara introduced his very exclusive collection to the world of eyewear.
 An optometrist and a true artist, Blake has reinvented the approach to design.
 Engineering a unique lamination process, these luminescent frames are the combination of an inner silhouette encased in a polished outer shape.
 Sleek, striking and unlike any other eyewear, Blake Kuwahara frames will continue to evolve with the constant flow of creative energy that buzzes around this innovative designer.